Needle Syringe Program National Minimum Data Collection (NSP NMDC)

 3. National needle and syringe distribution.

-The inaugural NSP NMDC National Data Report was published in 2016.
+The inaugural NSP NMDC National Data Report was published in 2016 with subsequent reports published annually.

-The project provides key indicators to enable monitoring and evaluation of the impacts of Australia’s National HIV and Hepatitis C Strategies and Australia’s commitments to the UNAIDS Global AIDS Response.
+The NSDP NMDC project provides key indicators to enable monitoring and evaluation of the impacts of Australia’s National HIV and Hepatitis C Strategies, as well as reporting against WHO HCV elimination goals and UNAIDS Global AIDS Response.